Home > Engineering Services > Computer Vision

 The goal of Computer Vision is to use the observed image data to infer something about the world by developing methods that attempt to reproduce the capability of human vision.
 The understanding of digital images content may involve extracting information from the image, given by an object, a text description, a three-dimensional model and so on.
 This problem seems to be simply solved by people, even by very young children.
 However, it represents an unsolved computing problem based on the limited understanding of biological vision and the complexity of vision perception in a dynamic and nearly infinitely varying physical world.

-Computer Vision is a multidisciplinary field that could be considered as a subfield of Artificial Intelligence.
-It may even use Machine Learning and Deep Learning techniques which may involved the use of specialized methods and make use of general learning algorithms.
+Computer Vision services are a multidisciplinary field that could be considered as a subfield of Artificial Intelligence.
+It may even use Machine Learning and Deep Learning techniques that may involve the use of specialized methods and make use of general learning algorithms.

 Some high-level problems where we have seen success with computer vision are shown here.

 RidgeRun Deep Learning (DL) is a subset of Machine Learning techniques originally inspired by the human brain.
-DL is used in the domain of digital image processing tot solve difficult problems such as image colourization, classification, segmentation and detection.
-DL methods such as Convolutional Neural Networks (CNNS) mostly improve prediction performance using big data and high amount computing resources and have pushed the limits of what could be possible.
+DL is used in the domain of digital image processing to solve difficult problems such as image colorization, classification, segmentation and detection.
+DL methods such as Convolutional Neural Networks (CNNs) mostly improve prediction performance using big data and high-amount computing resources and have pushed the limits of what could be possible.

-Fast growth in DL and improvements in device capabilities including power consumption, memory, processing, image sensor resolution, and optics have improved the performance and cost-effectiveness of further quickened the spread of vision-based applications.
+Fast growth in DL and improvements in device capabilities including power consumption, memory, processing, image sensor resolution, and optics have improved the performance and cost-effectiveness and further quickened the spread of vision-based applications.

 Lens Distortion Correction

-RidgeRun offers camera calibration and lens correction solutions for a variety of embedded platforms.
-These are designed to use the available hardware resources in order to meet real-time performance requirements on resource constrained devices.
+RidgeRun's computer vision development services include camera calibration and lens correction solutions for a variety of embedded platforms.
+We design these solutions to use the available hardware resources in order to meet real-time performance requirements on resource-constrained devices.

 FPGA Image Processing

 RidgeRun developed an Image Signal Processor (ISP) fully on FPGA.
-It offers video processing accelerators commonly found in integrated ISPs, such as demosaicing, histogram equalization, auto white balancing, color space conversion and geometric transformations.
-It is also possible to integrate your own acclerators to FPGA ISP, which allows you to connect FPGA ISP directly to your camera, preprocess the image and send the final result to your CPU, reducing the transmission overhead and receiving an image ready to use.
+It offers video processing accelerators commonly found in integrated ISPs, such as demosaicing, histogram equalization, auto white balancing, color space conversion, and geometric transformations.
+It is also possible to integrate your own accelerators into FPGA ISP, which allows you to connect FPGA ISP directly to your camera, preprocess the image, and send the final result to your CPU, reducing the transmission overhead and producing an image ready to use.

-FPGA ISP is powered by Xilinx High-Level Synthesis, a powerful framework which enables us to implment complex image processing solutions faster than Verilog or VHDL.
-Moreover, it makes it easier to adapt FPGA ISP to your needs, leading to less time to market and exploiting the potential of FPGAs.
+As part of our Computer Vision services, FPGA ISP is powered by Xilinx High-Level Synthesis, a powerful framework that enables us to implement complex image processing solutions faster than Verilog or VHDL.
+It also makes it easier to adapt FPGA ISP to your needs, leading to less time to market and exploiting the potential of FPGAs.

 Bird’s Eye View

-This algorithm is pretended to help the drivers on perspective effects given by on-vehicle cameras.
-These can cause a misunderstanding of the real distance between the vehicle and more objects.
+This algorithm is intended to help the drivers with perspective effects produced by on-vehicle cameras.
+These can cause a misunderstanding of the real distance between the vehicle and other objects.
 To obtain the output bird's eye view image, the algorithm uses a projection matrix to map the relationship between a pixel of the bird's eye view image and a pixel from the input image.
 The IPM transformation works great in the immediate proximity of the car, assuming the road surface is planar.

 Video Stabilization